papanisaicharan/Scalable-energy-efficient-scheme-on-mobile-nodes/SEES_CODE/readme.md

-## note: erase the content of node_energies2000(3).csv before running the stimulation.(stimulation results will be appended to it)
+## note: erase the content of .csv before running the stimulation.(stimulation results will be appended to it)

 * get all the libraries installed.
 * open cmd and open this directory in that.